allenai/allennlp-models/README.md

     -t allennlp/models - < Dockerfile.release
 ```

-Just replace the `RELEASE` and `CUDA` build args what you need.
-Currently only CUDA 10.2 and 11.0 are officially supported.
+Just replace the `RELEASE` and `CUDA` build args with what you need.
+You can check [the available tags](https://hub.docker.com/r/allennlp/allennlp/tags)
+on Docker Hub to see which CUDA versions are available for a given `RELEASE`.

 Alternatively, you can build against specific commits of `allennlp` and `allennlp-models` with